taesikna/critical_path_extractor/README.md

 Please make sure you have created gate-level netlist and parasitic file after performing place and route.
 We've used Synopsys IC compiler.
-These are the sample tcl command for our jpeg encoder to generate gate-level netlist and parasitic file on icc_shell.
+These are the sample tcl commands for our jpeg encoder to generate gate-level netlist and parasitic file on icc_shell.

 ```
 icc_shell> extract_rc